-Introduction to the Department
+Introduction to the Program

-The Department of Foundation Studies is committed in its mission to equip prospective BHCK diploma candidates with:
+The Intensive English Program is committed in its mission to equip prospective BHCK diploma candidates with:

 - general four-skills English language communication,

-- critical thinking,
+- · critical thinking,

-- conduct, and
+- · conduct, and

 - attitudes

 that foster academic and professional achievement.
-A range of English as a Foreign Language (EFL) programs and preparatory courses exists for those from non-English-speaking backgrounds who need to reinforce fundamental skills required to succeed in their chosen program of study and beyond.
+A range of English as a Foreign Language (EFL) programs and preparatory courses exists for those from non-English speaking backgrounds who need to reinforce fundamental skills required to succeed in their chosen program of study and beyond.